 During decommissioning, the Facility components will be dismantled and removed using conventional construction equipment.
-Material will be recycled, disposed of, or resold safely.
-If the Facility is unexpectedly abandoned in the early years of its life, the photovoltaic (PV) modules could reasonably be expected to be re-used.
-Other Facility components such as inverters or medium voltage transformers also may have re-use value in an early-abandonment scenario.
-Panels and other electrical equipment that cannot be reused will be packaged for collection and returned to a designated salvage facility for recycling or material re-use.
-If there is no possibility for re-use of these components, the PV modules will be transported to an approved salvage or recycling facility where the individual components (metal, glass, semi-conductor material) can be separated and individually salvaged or recycled.
+Material will be recycled or disposed of safely.
+Panels and other electrical equipment or the individual components (metal, glass, semiconductor material) will be packaged for collection and returned to a designated facility for recycling.
 Racking support structures and foundation support posts are expected to be salvaged for steel.
 Copper from the cabling and the high voltage transformer are expected to be salvaged as raw materials.
 Electrical cables will be recycled off-site by an approved recycling facility.
 Electrical and electronic devices, including inverters, transformers, support structures, lighting fixtures and their protective shelters will be recycled off-site by an approved recycler.
 Metal components of inverters, such as fans and fixtures, will be disposed of or recycled.
-Gravel and aggregate are expected to be removed and of sufficient quality that it may be re-used, with minimal processing, as construction fill.
+Gravel and aggregate are expected to be removed and of sufficient quality that it may be re-used, with minimal processing, as construction fill1.
+Fill will be desired for public use and trucking off site is included in the cost.
 As a last resort, the PV modules will be transported to an appropriate facility for disposal.
+The Summary